ThangLeQuoc/vietnamese-provinces-database/README.md

 Districts 2, 9 and Thu Duc were merged into a single Thu Duc Municipal city, directly under **Ho Chi Minh city** recently.
 Hence all their wards are binded directly under district entity `Thu Duc city`, code `769`.

-### How to ensure that my dataset is up-to-date?
+### How to update the existing dataset?

-The government may gradually public decree to change the administrative unit structure overtime.
+The government may gradually public new decree to change the administrative unit structure overtime.

 If you want to check the current up-to-date status of your provinces dataset, simply execute the [patch_checker.sql](patch/patch_checker.sql) script, and apply the missing decree patch (if any) in the [patch directory](./patch/).